mdavid/NuGet4Mono/README.md

 For more information, visit http://docs.nuget.org/docs/reference/command-line-reference
 ```

-... or you can use the <tab> key just after the action to gain a preview of the available -parameters for that action. e.g.
+... or you can use the &lt;tab> key just after the action to gain a preview of the available -parameters for that action. e.g.

 ```bash
 $ nuget <tab>